-Description: This course is the second in a sequence of laboratory classes designed to create foundational knowledge and proficiency in essential chemistry laboratory techniques and skills.
+Description: This course is designed to create foundational knowledge and proficiency in essential chemistry laboratory techniques and skills.
 It includes hands-on experiments designed to illustrate the relationships between the structures of compounds and their resulting properties.
 It is also intended to provide students with additional exposure/experience with lab safety and proper handling of chemicals.
-The lab will introduce and develop techniques for purifying and characterizing chemical compounds and determining their structures.
+Lastly, the lab will introduce and develop techniques for purifying chemical compounds and determining their structures.